-- You should work in a group of two people.
-Ideally, you should have the same partner for all the parts of the project. - Your code must use the Minet sockets layer that we will provide.
+You should work in a group of two people.
+Ideally, you should have the same partner for all the parts of the project.

+Your code must use the Minet sockets layer that we will provide.
 This layer can be set to pass through calls to kernel sockets interface, or it can pass calls to the Minet user-level stack (the TCP (and possibly IP) parts of which you will write later in the quarter!)
 Here you will be using it in its kernel-pass-through mode.

-There is a separate handout on compiling and linking with the Minet sockets layer. - Your code must be written in C or C++ and must compile and run under Red Hat Linux 7.3 on the machines in our using the default versions of gcc and make that are available there.
-We will expect that running "make project_a" will generate the executables http_client, http_server1, http_server2, and (if you decide to do the extra credit), http_server3 according to our Makefile. - You will hand in http_client.cc, http_server1.cc, http_server2.cc and (if you do it) http_server3.cc.
+Your code must be written in C or C++ and must compile and run on TLAB machines.
+We will expect that running "make project" will generate the executables http\client, http\server1, http\server2, and (if you decide to do the extra credit), http\server3 according to our Makefile.

+You will hand in http\client.cc, http\server1.cc, http\server2.cc and (if you do it) http\server3.cc.
+Submit the four cc files to networkingta@gmail.com.
+Also, please include in the submission a few sentences describing your work division (who did what).
+Otherwise, we'll assume you share the workload equally.
 If you modify our makefile for some reason, you should hand that in too.
-We will describe how to do handin via email.